Printing: Religious impact

 In the Muslim world, printing, especially in Arabic scripts, was strongly opposed throughout the early modern period, partially due to the high artistic renown of the art of traditional calligraphy.
 However, printing in Hebrew or Armenian script was often permitted.
 Thus, the first movable type printing in the Ottoman Empire was in Hebrew in 1493, after which both religious and non-religious texts were able to be printed in Hebrew.
 According to an imperial ambassador to Istanbul in the middle of the sixteenth century, it was a sin for the Turks, particularly Turkish Muslims, to print religious books.
 In 1515, Sultan Selim I issued a decree under which the practice of printing would be punishable by death.
 At the end of the sixteenth century, Sultan Murad III permitted the sale of non-religious printed books in Arabic characters, yet the majority were imported from Italy.
-Ibrahim Muteferrika established the first press for printing in Arabic in the Ottoman Empire, against opposition from the calligraphers and parts of the Ulama.
+Ibrahim Muteferrika, with help from Esad of Ioannina, established the first press for printing in Arabic in the Ottoman Empire, against opposition from the calligraphers and parts of the Ulama.
 It operated until 1742, producing altogether seventeen works, all of which were concerned with non-religious, utilitarian matters.
 Printing did not become common in the Islamic world until the 19th century.

 Hebrew language printers were banned from printing guilds in some Germanic states; as a result, Hebrew printing flourished in Italy, beginning in 1470 in Rome, then spreading to other cities including Bari, Pisa, Livorno, and Mantua.
 Local rulers had the authority to grant or revoke licenses to publish Hebrew books, and many of those printed during this period carry the words 'con licenza de superiori' (indicating their printing having been officially licensed) on their title pages.

 It was thought that the introduction of printing 'would strengthen religion and enhance the power of monarchs.'
 The majority of books were of a religious nature, with the church and crown regulating the content.
 The consequences of printing 'wrong' material were extreme.
 Meyrowitz used the example of William Carter who in 1584 printed a pro-Catholic pamphlet in Protestant-dominated England.
 The consequence of his action was hanging.